Reciprocity Practices for Stetson Law Graduates

 Reciprocity services may consist of providing temporary passwords to the law school’s job postings platform, with limitations, such as an agreement to notify employers that the application is a result of a reciprocal agreement.

 Reciprocity services are normally requested after graduation, and some law schools require that the applicant be a resident in the area and have registered for the state’s bar exam before a reciprocity application will be approved.

 Other services are often specifically excluded; for example, law schools do not offer coaching services.
 Those can be provided by our office of career and professional development regardless of where you are located, throughout your career.
-Graduates usually are not permitted to participate in another law school’s on campus interviews, professional development events, networking events, or practice interview programs, or bar study activities.
+Graduates usually are not permitted to participate in another law school’s on-campus interviews, professional development events, networking events, practice interview programs, or bar study activities.
 Please view the law school’s reciprocity policy to know exactly what is excluded.

-If you are interested in requesting reciprocity from another law school, please contact Stacy Elizondo at firstname.lastname@example.org, or email@example.com for an appointment to discuss your request and help us develop your application.
-All law schools who offer reciprocity require that requests be made with the help of the career office on both sides.
+If you are interested in requesting reciprocity from another law school, please contact Stacy Elizondo at [email protected], or [email protected] for an appointment to discuss your request and help us develop your application.
+All law schools that offer reciprocity require that requests be made with the help of the career office on both sides.